spine-tools/Spine-Toolbox/docs/source/examples/first_entity_class_and_entity.rst

 The rest of the columns can be left as-is for now.
 The classes defined in the table are added when you press **Ctrl+Enter** or click **Ok**.

-Often, you do not need to create classes manually.
+:emphasis:`Often, you do not need to create classes manually.
 Instead, the classes may come from a tool provided by the model you are using.
-For example, the SpineOpt plugin "Load template" populates the database with all classes required by SpineOpt.
+For example, the SpineOpt plugin "Load template" populates the database with all classes required by SpineOpt.`

 Adding Entities
 ===============

-Entities are instances of the class with individual values for the parameters of the class.
+:emphasis:`Entities are instances of the class with individual values for the parameters of the class.
 With the Fish class in place, we can finally add some fish to our database!
-Which famous fish come to your mind?
+Which famous fish come to your mind?`

 Next, we will add Nemo to the database.
 Click the |add_entities| icon next to the Fish class in **Entity tree**